.NET Software Developer

 Violation of company policy can result in disciplinary action, up to and including termination.

-Q16.
-What is routing and api.
+Q. What is routing and API?

 Routing is the process of directing incoming requests to the appropriate controller and action in an MVC application.
 APIs are endpoints that allow communication between different software applications.